tamucybersec/tamucybersec-ctf-2021/forensics/unshadow/README.md

 A lazy administrator gave permissions to a new hire to change his password.
 He inadvertently gave the new employee permission to read /etc/passwd and /etc/shadow files and the new employee leaked those files.
 Can you figure out the kali user's password?

 Hint: rockyou.txt contains a lot of passwords and is often a good place to start in CTFs.

-Note: the flag is an alphanumeric string, not in flag format
+Note: The flag is an alphanumeric string, not in flag format.

 ## Solution